Dexter1636/course_system/README.md

     git push --set-upstream origin <your_branch_name>
     ```

-2. Do NOT track `application.yaml` and `test.yaml` since it contains sensitive data.
+2. Do NOT track `application.yaml` and `test.yaml` since they contain sensitive data.